lz2510/Tech/eda.md

 There are three general styles of event processing: simple, stream, and complex.
 The three styles are often used together in a mature event-driven architecture.[6]

 - Simple event processing.
 An event immediately triggers an action in the consumer.
+Immediately just means near real-time.
+In IT there is no hard real time, which means asynchronously wait for response of sub after publishing event.
+Just near real-time asynchronously, like pub/sub model by rabbitMQ or redis, which is push-based delivery.

 - Event stream processing.
 Use a data streaming platform, such as Apache Kafka, as a pipeline to ingest events and feed them to stream processors.
+It's pull-based delivery.

 - Complex event processing.
 A consumer processes a series of events, looking for patterns in the event data, using a technology such as Apache Storm.
 For example, you could aggregate readings.